Key1994/self_driving_toy_car/README.md

 Project Objectives:
 =====
-    1.Hardware.
+    1. Hardware.
 Design the structure of the car, and realize it with hands-on practice.
     2. Algorithms.
 Explore efficient perception algorithms to process the data collected from sensors.
     3. Software.
 Write programs to implement the algorithms and output controlling commands.
     4. Test.
 Drive the car with these controlling commands.